Tip plasty, also called nose tip surgery or tip rhinoplasty, is a kind of rhinoplasty

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-Tip plasty, also called nose tip surgery or tip rhinoplasty is a type of plastic surgery procedure, a sub-treatment of rhinoplasty, used by patients from all around the world to change or alter the tip of their nose for a more aesthetically pleasing image.
+Tip plasty, also called nose tip surgery or tip rhinoplasty, is a kind of rhinoplasty procedure preferred by patients from all over the world to change the nose tip to obtain an aesthetically pleasing image.

-Nose tip surgery or tip plasty is a safe and simple plastic surgery procedure but as with any surgery, certain precautions need to be taken into consideration.
-Individuals suffering from serious health conditions such as heart problems, lung disease or morbid obesity may not be ideal candidates for nose tip surgery.
-Children and adolescents cannot have tip plasty, because their physical development is not over.
+Nose tip surgery or tip plasty is a safe and less invasive plastic surgery procedure, but as with any surgery, some precautions should be taken into account.
+Individuals suffering from severe health conditions such as heart problems, lung disease or morbid obesity may not be the ideal candidate for this operation.
+Children and adolescents cannot have tip plasty because their physical development is not over.
 Some patients may require a full rhinoplasty instead of a tip rhinoplasty.

-Patients should avoid any blood thinners, vitamins or herbal teas at least 2 weeks before going in for nose tip surgery.
-As smoking can have a negative impact on the tip plasty’s result, patients should stop smoking at least a month before and after surgery.
+Patients should avoid any blood thinners such as aspirin, vitamins, herbal supplements, or herbal teas at least 2 weeks before going in for nose tip surgery.
+As smoking can have a negative impact on the tip plasty surgery result, patients should stop smoking at least a month before and after surgery.